Discord Bot

 Knowledge Base not working:

-- Ensure documentation is uploaded to knowledge base
+- Ensure documentation is uploaded and indexed

 AI-Powered Support Features